ameya98/IntelligentTrafficScheduling/README.md

 # IntelligentTrafficScheduling
-Traffic scheduling using object recognition and the agora.io RTC platform
+Traffic scheduling using object recognition and the agora.io RTC platform.